darwin-xu/facerecog/demo-fd.md

 - The result get from server will be used to draw a frame around the face and put a name under it.

 # Server
-## POST /detectFaces
+## POST /detectFacesC
 ### Content: jpeg data.
-Detect the faces in the picture and return the positions and IDs of them.
+Detect the faces (SVM version) in the picture and return the positions and IDs of them.
 ### Response: json object of face list.
 ```json
 {